 Greg has served as a licensed naturalist guide of the Galapagos National Park Service since 1982 and continues to work as naturalist and expeditions leader in the islands.
 He is in high demand by university and natural history organizations alike and among the institutions he has guided/led are the Harvard Museum of Comparative Zoology, World Wildlife Fund, National Geographic, Stanford University, Johns Hopkins University, Nature Conservancy, St. Louis Zoo, Chatham College, Agnes Scott College, Washington & Lee University, New York Botanical Gardens, New York Audubon Society, Milwaukee Zoo, Staten Island Zoo, North Carolina State Museum of Natural Sciences, Georgia Conservancy, University of Georgia, and the Dayton Museum of Natural History.
 Notable people Greg has guided include Richard Leaky, Queen Beatrix of the Netherlands, Sir John Krebs, Craig Venter, Sylvia Earle and Dan Rather.
 He has also worked with several film companies including the BBC, Discovery Channel, National Geographic, NOVA and VPRO.
-He has guided actors Richard Gere, Richard Dreyfuss, Cliff Robertson, Elkie Sommer and Emmy Award winning film producer Howard Hall.
+He has guided actors Richard Gere, Richard Dreyfuss, Cliff Robertson, Elkie Sommer, Bruce Greenwood and Emmy Award winning film producer Howard Hall.

 Through his own work with video Greg actively promotes the protection of the Galapagos environment.
 He has produced a general interest DVD about Galapagos entitled Galapagos: Suited for Survival.